scolladon/sfdx-git-delta/README.md

 > Analyse the difference between HEAD (latest commit) and HEAD^ (previous commit), from the current folder, and output the result in the same folder.

-_This will generate 2 very usefull artefacts :_
+The `sgd` command will produces 2 usefull artefacts:

 **1) A `package.xml` file, inside a `package` folder.** This package.xml file contains only the metadata that has been added and changed, and that needs to be deployed in the target org.